DSTOLF/spora_googledrive_cleaner/README.md

 This is a simple Python script to remove the last revision of every file encrypted by Spora Ransomware and rename them to what they were before infection.

+If you have just a few files, you're probably good rewinding them one revision manually on Google Drive webpage, but if you have hundreds of them, you'll want a procedure to rewind them all automagically.

-This script will revert all files on your Google Drive back one revision if they were altered after a certain date.
+This script will revert all files on your Google Drive back one revision, if they were altered after a certain date.
 Use at your own risk.

 ## Setup